 When is opera a party?
 When is a party theater?
 When it’s The Opera Party, a new WQXR series in The Greene Space!

 Hear world-class live performances while enjoying delectable dishes created to match the music — and drinks you can take to your seat.
-MET Opera star Anthony Roth Costanzo curates and hosts three unfettered fêtes celebrating opera in a whole new way.
+Metropolitan Opera star Anthony Roth Costanzo curates and hosts three unfettered fêtes celebrating opera in a whole new way.

 Opera stars will share the evening with chefs, raconteurs and genre-busting artists in a striking environment created for each event by artist Doug Fitch.